Scientology beliefs and practices: The Bridge to Total Freedom

+Detoxification and purification

 The Purification Rundown is a controversial detoxification program developed by Scientology's founder L. Ron Hubbard and used by the Church of Scientology as an introductory service.
 Scientologists consider it the only effective way to deal with the long-term effects of drug abuse or toxic exposure.
 The program combines exercise, dietary supplements and long stays in a sauna (up to five hours a day for five weeks).
 It is promoted variously as religious or secular, medical or purely spiritual, depending on context.

 Narconon is a drug education and rehabilitation program founded on Hubbard's beliefs about toxins and purification.
-Narconon is offered in the United States, Canada and a number of European countries; its Purification Program uses a regimen composed of sauna, physical exercise, vitamins and diet management, combined with auditing and study.
+Narconon is offered in the United States, Canada and some European countries; its Purification Program uses a regimen composed of sauna, physical exercise, vitamins and diet management, combined with auditing and study.

-"Handling" of psychosis
+Psychosis and introspection

 The Introspection Rundown is a controversial Church of Scientology auditing process that is intended to handle a psychotic episode or complete mental breakdown.
-Introspection is defined for the purpose of this rundown as a condition where the person is "looking into one's own mind, feelings, reactions, etc." The Introspection Rundown came under public scrutiny after the death of Lisa McPherson in 1995.
+Introspection is defined for this rundown as a condition where the person is "looking into one's own mind, feelings, reactions, etc." The Introspection Rundown came under public scrutiny after the death of Lisa McPherson in 1995.

-"Word Clearing" and "Learning on a Gradient"

-On November 12, 1952, Hubbard delivered a lecture entitled "Precision Knowledge: Necessity to know terminology and law" emphasizing the importance to precise terminology.
-Scientology defined methods of correcting "misunderstoods" ("misunderstood word or symbol").
-Scientologists have their own Technical Dictionary featuring modified definitions of existing English words.
-Scientology dictionaries also include specialized terminology such as "enturbulate" and "havingness".

-Critics of Scientology have accused Hubbard of "loading the language" and using Scientology jargon to keep Scientologists from interacting with information sources outside of Scientology.

-Scientology teaches that that material must be learned "on a gradient", that is, in order without skipping or skimming material.

-In Scientology doctrine, the idea of communication has a high status.
-In the book Sects, Cults, and Spiritual Communities, Petrowsky and Zellner state that in the Scientology belief system, "misinformation or miscommunication is analogous to original sin, inhibiting individual growth and relationships with others."
-The "misunderstood word" is a central teaching in Scientology.
-Failure in reading comprehension is attributed to it.

-Interpretation and context

-Scientology discourages secondary interpretation of its writings.
-Students of Scientology are taught to direct others to those original sources, rather than to convey any interpretation of the concepts in their own words.
-Emphasis is placed on keeping the writings in context.